wundergraph/wundergraph/docs-website/src/pages/docs/wundergraph-server-ts-reference/mock-resolve-hook.md

 ---
-title: Mock Resolve Hook
-pageTitle: WunderGraph - Mock Resolve Hook
-description:
+title: mockResolve hook
+description: Reference documentation for the mockResolve hook
 ---

 The `mockResolve` hook, as the name indicates,